sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime/README.md

 In Sublime, we create a side by side view by going to the menu, *View > Layout > Columns: 2* and display R code on the left and Terminal panel on the right.
 Leave the cursor on the right panel where Terminal will launch.
 There are two ways to open a Terminal to send the R code to.

-- Using shortcuts: Press `command+option+r` in Mac (ctrl+alt+r in Windows) to open an RTerm (R terminal).
+- Using shortcuts: Press `command+option+r` in Mac (ctrl+alt+r in Windows) to open an Rterm (R terminal).
   Then, go to your R Script file and press `Ctrl+Enter` to run a line of code or blocks.
-The output will be printed in RTerm.
+The output will be printed in Rterm.

 - Using Sublime menu: (watch the video for this procedure) Press `Ctrl+Shit+P`, type **SendCode: Choose Program**, then choose **Terminus**.
 This needs to be done only once.